-What Can a Handyman Do in Independence, Ohio?
+What Can a Handyman Do Without a License in Independence, Ohio?

 For most handyman-type work in Independence (Cuyahoga County), Ohio does not issue a general “handyman” or “general contractor” license.
 Ohio instead requires STATE licenses for specific construction trades (electrical, plumbing, HVAC, hydronics, refrigeration, etc.), and the City of Independence (and/or the building department serving it) will require permits for many projects even when no state trade license is needed.
 There is not a clear statewide dollar-threshold “handyman exemption” in Ohio law; the key line is whether the work falls into a state-licensed trade and whether local permits/registrations are required.